 “Truly my soul finds rest in God; my salvation comes from him.”
 (Psalm 62:1 ESV)

-Spiritual Move: Restorative Practices
+Spiritual Move: Restoration

 Engaging in restorative practices—such as nature walks, journaling, or creative pursuits—helps you reconnect with God’s peace.
 These practices provide space for God’s healing presence to rejuvenate your spirit and renew your sense of purpose in His creation.